 by Tony Vidler

 Thinking differently would seem to be an obvious thing to do if one wanted to be different.
-If you wanted your advisory firm to stand out from competitors it would make sense to do something different too.
-So thinking differently and then be different seems to be a pretty straightforward way to begin being seen as different.
+If you wanted your advisory firm to stand out from competitors it would make sense to DO something different too.
+So thinking differently and then being different seems to be a pretty straightforward way to begin being seen and understood as different.

-Having just read through the FPA 2016 Trends in Practice Management (Understanding and Driving Client Value) Report – which is excellent by the way – one of the standout issues for advisor firms for the next few years is “being able to effectively communicate my/our value to prospects”.
-It is either important (25%) or critical (73%) for virtually all survey respondents.
+One of the standout issues for advisor firms is “being able to effectively communicate my/our value to prospects“.
+It is either important (25%) or critical (73%) for virtually all financial advisory firms surveyed in a piece of work done a couple of years ago.
 This is perhaps not surprising when the survey also revealed that 98% of the respondents also indicated that getting clear on what value they provide to clients was an important matter to resolve also.

-One can always argue about the validity of any survey of course, however 706 respondents is a good sample group, and for 98% of them to cite a single issue that is not regulation, pricing pressure, remuneration models, robo-advisers or anything else consuming all the headlines suggests that this is indeed a significant challenge for industry participants.
+One can always argue about the validity of any survey of course, however 98% of them to cite a single issue that is not regulation, pricing pressure, remuneration models, robo-advisers or anything else consuming all the headlines suggests that this is indeed a significant challenge for industry participants.

 Here is one simple tip for trying to wrestle this problem into some sensible and useful strategy: stop thinking like a financial adviser when you are trying to figure out what value you provide.